Is Gold Jewelry an Asset or a Wearable Material?

 Is gold jewelry a good investment?

-Gold jewelry is generally a poor pure investment due to high retail markup (40–60% immediate loss) and low liquidity.
+Gold jewelry is generally a poor pure investment due to high retail markup (40–60% immediate loss) and low liquidity relative to bullion.
 However, it provides use value and maintains a floor value based on gold content.
-For investment, buy bullion instead.
+For pure investment, buy bullion instead.

 Will my jewelry appreciate in value?